UPCX-CORE/UPCX-Core/docs/01_nodeos/06_logging/10_native_logging/index.md

 ## Loggers

-The logging library built into EOSIO currently supports the following loggers:
+The logging library built into UPCX currently supports the following loggers:

 - `default` - the default logger, always enabled.
 - `net_plugin_impl` - detailed logging for the net plugin.